toskat/victronproject/wiring/controlcable.md

 ## Connecting Multiplus to your PC (Configuration)

-## Connecting Battery (Seplos) to Cerbo GX
+## Connecting Battery (Seplos) to a GX unit

-To connect your Battery (Seplos BMS) to your batterya CAN bus connection is used.
-This is a **Non-Standard RJ45 cable**.
+To connect your Battery (Seplos BMS) to your GX unit a CAN bus connection is used.
+A GX unit may be a Cerbo GX or a Multiplus GX (combination of Multiplus including a GX unit)

+This cable is a **Non-Standard RJ45 cable**.
 This can be

 * purchased directly from Victron [here](https://greenakku.de/Zubehoer/Systemueberwachung/Interfaces/VE-Can-zu-CAN-bus-BMS-Typ-B-Kabel-5m::3676.html)
 * crimped on your own.